JerryJohnThomas/PortfolioOptimisation/resources/David_Silver Deepmind/Lec3.md

 ## Extensions to DP
 * async dp
-    * in place dp
+    * in place dp -
-    * prioritised sweeping
+    * prioritised sweeping -
-    * Real-time dynamic programming
+    * Real-time dynamic programming - dont update all the states, just the states that the agent visits in real time. use real time samples

 * Im not paying much attention from this point
 *
 *